Wilde Analysis Ltd

 The majority of electromagnetic simulations require results such as near field, far field and s-parameter data over a range of frequencies.
 Spectral decomposition distributes the multiple frequency solution in parallel over compute cores to accelerate frequency sweeps.
 You can use this method in tandem with multithreading.
 Multithreading speeds up extraction of each individual frequency point, while spectral decomposition performs many frequency points in parallel.

-System and 3-D FEA Modeling
+System and 3D FEA Modelling

 Maxwell includes ANSYS Simplorer Entry, a model-limited, multidomain simulation software package for the design of complex electromechanical, power electronic and drive systems.
 Simplorer employs a schematic approach to represent and couple electrical, magnetic, mechanical, hydraulic, thermal and other multidomain models to rapidly and accurately simulate circuit and systems behavior.